friendsofhyperf/components/src/fast-paginate/README.md

 ## A Favor

-If this helps you, please [tweet at me](https://twitter.com/aarondfrancis) with before and after times!
+If this helps you, please [start me](https://github.com/friendsofhyperf/fast-paginate) with before and after times!
 I'd love to know :D

 Some community results so far:
 * [30 seconds --> 250ms](https://twitter.com/mdavis1982/status/1482429071288066054)